How can I resolve definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?

 Definer error: example: /*!50003 CREATE*/ /*!50017 DEFINER=`root`@`localhost`*/ /*!50003 TRIGGER customer_update AFTER UPDATE ON `customer` FOR EACH ROW

 Definer errors are triggered when MySQL attempts to create an object under a database user, and that database user doesn't exist on the destination database.
-You might receive a similar error when MySQL attempts to create a user for localhost, which is not permitted for Amazon RDS, because Amazon RDS doesn't have superuser privileges.
+You might receive a similar error when MySQL attempts to create a user for localhost, which is not permitted for Amazon RDS.
+This is because Amazon RDS doesn't have superuser privileges.

 Definer errors can be addressed in multiple ways: